Consensys/linea-attestation-registry/contracts/README.md

 Run `pnpm run reimport NETWORK_NAME` (replacing `NETWORK_NAME` with the name of the targeted network) to re-generate the network files describing the deployed contracts.

-:warning: Note: This step is mandatory to avoid being de-synchronized.
+:warning: Note: This step is mandatory to avoid being desynchronized.

 ## Utils